Which are the most frequent activities undertaken?

 Most frequent activities

 The Office acts to support inclusive education for children with disabilities, thus implementing the Convention on the Rights of Persons with Disabilities.
-It also takes action on inadequate attention to students with learning disabilities (students with dyslexia, affected by attention deficit disorder, etc.).
+It also takes action on inadequate attention paid to students with learning disabilities (students with dyslexia, affected by attention deficit disorder, etc.).

 - Social policy